codingfoo/til/sicp/sicp.md

 "computer science" = study of imperative knowledge "computer science/software engineering" = study of controlling complexity

-The computer science complexty is different than other types of complexity because it is not real not much difference between what I can imagine and what I can build
+The computer science complexity is different than other types of complexity because it is not real not much difference between what I can imagine and what I can build

-abstract form of engineering, ignore contraints imposed by reality
+abstract form of engineering, ignore constraints imposed by reality

 studying processes that solve problems